ECM failures -- Fact or fiction:

 The supply of ECMs new and used has been greatly reduced due to the growing competitiveness of this industry.
 Keep in mind most of these quote-unquote "Rebuilders" are more than likely people that have seen the trend in ECM failures and are trying to capitalize.
 I'm all for free enterprise -- after all, this is America and may God Bless her (and all of us for that matter) but don't let yourself be fooled by the new kids on the block.
 Nor should you be mislead by the low prices of some of these folks.
 If it sounds to good to be true and too cheap to be quality, it probably is.
 You know you can't wager your safety or that of your family or customers to the opportunity of a "great deal".
 Check references!
 A lot of these guys offering warranty's and advertising themselves as rebuilders have not been in business long enough to match the warranty they are offering!

 Also be aware of the used units often sold in salvage yards.
 Although the automobile salvage and recycling industry is vital to my company and the world even, make sure you understand the difference between a "USED" unit and a "REBUILT" unit or even a "REPAIRED" unit.
 All these are different classifications.
-Many times when you are dealing with a foreign manufactured ECM not in the ECM hot zone, a used unit is a solid safe and money saving alternative.
-But it is VERY IMPORTANT to remember any product (1989-1999) will have the same manufactured components that are often the problem with the ECMs failure.
+It is VERY IMPORTANT to remember any used product will have the same manufactured components that are often the problem with the ECMs failure.
 So before you buy a used unit with little or no warranty just to "save a few bucks", factor in the failure probability.

 Many OBD-II computers in cars are now equipped with the greatest technology available.
 At the factory, they must be flashed or programmed to fit the specific requirements of the make and model and application.
+We must have your complete part number and VIN to properly program and calibrate the ECM/PCM.
 You can no longer acquire a used unit and install it into the vehicle, nor can you just repair them.
 Once they are removed, they loose their programming in most cases and MUST be reprogrammed to the application as specified by the VIN (vehicle identification) number.
 OBD-II computers' attributes specific to these models is often the way they are manufactured (jell filled-designed to keep moisture and heat from adversely affecting the unit) and the way they are mounted (inside engine compartment often to the engine).
 This design was intended to better fit the technology.
 The problem is they are exposed to the elements the engine is exposed to and are still damaged from movement and from internal heat.
+The other 800 lb Gorilla is the security VTSS, VATS, PATS etc. Many models are available with complete programming and Plug and Play, however for many new models, the programming must be done on-board.
+In these cases, it is incumbent upon you and your service team to determine if that will be required.
+Key relearn is often required for the completion of the programming and security systems.
+We always insist you check with your dealer to see which services if any are required for you model.
+When we have the information we will consult with you in advance to better prepare you.
+The bottom line is, we will provide you with a product for often less than half to 1/3 the dealer list price.
+Any labor or any other necessary services must be provided by you or your serves team.

 HOW DO YOU KNOW IF YOU NEED AN ECM?